rafaeloledo/dotfiles/README.md

-_Obs: This README is both for helping me documenting and synthetically showing my setup/dotfiles_

-If you're curious, enter on my repos and filter for `config files` to get all the repos related to my dotfiles
+Enter on my repos and filter for `config files` to get all the repos related to my dotfiles

 ## OS